A group of islanders stand at the tall cliffs overlooking the South Pacific Ocean and sing a song. And a little bit of magic happens.

 Traditionally, when the turtle and shark appear on the surface, the crowd would hail “Lalelei!” (“Beautiful!”), three times.

-Turtles feature in the folklore of most coastal cultures.
+Aside from this turtle tale turtles feature in the folklore of most coastal cultures.
 This is no surprise as marine turtles have lived in the oceans for over 100 million years.

 They evolved before mammals, birds, crocodiles, snakes, and lizards.